Go Back

 1.59 oz Spring Water

-• Slowly drizzle the sugar.
+• Slowly drizzle the granulated sugar.
 Continue to whip until stiff peaks.
 IMPORTANT: If the egg whites are not stiff enough your Pavlova will not hold its shape when baking.
 ZOE'S TRICK: It should be so thick it won't budge when your bowl is flipped upside down!

-8.82 oz sugar
+8.82 oz granulated sugar

 • Using your spatula, carefully fold in the vanilla bean paste and white vinegar taking care not to deflate all of the air you have incorporated.